MicrosoftDocs/appcenter-docs/docs/api-docs/index.md

 6. In the text field, enter a descriptive name for your token.
 7. Select the type of access for your API token:

-   **Full Access:** A full access app token has all the permissions that the associated user has for that app.
-For example, if the user does not have manager or developer permissions for an app, the user cannot run a test (which requires developer or manager permissions) even though the user is using a full access API token.
+   **Full Access:** A full access App API token has the equivalent of Manager permissions for that app.
+Only Managers can create full access App API tokens.

-   **Read Only:** A read-only app token has viewer access permissions.
-For example, with a read only API token, the user can perform actions such as reading data from crashes, analytics, and getting basic app information.
-Users cannot perform actions such as changing the app settings, triggering a build, creating an export configuration etc.
+   **Read Only:** A read only App API token has the equivalent of Developer access permissions for that app.
+Managers and Developers can create read-only App API tokens.

 8. At the bottom of the panel, click **Add new API token**.
 9. This will generate a pop up with your API token. **Copy and store it in a secure location** for later use.
 For security reasons, you will not be able to see or generate the same token again after you click the **Close** button.